-The Center will feature three key components:
+The Center has three key components:

 - Healthier, more nurturing habitats for mothers and their pups